rejeeshraghavan/async-dml/README.md

   );

 ### Insert List
-  AsyncDml.insertList(listAccountToInsert);//this will simply insert the list of accounts as a queueable job
+  //this will simply insert the list of accounts as a queueable job AsyncDml.insertList(listAccountToInsert);

 ### Insert list with allOrNone
-  AsyncDml.insertList(listAccountToInsert, false );//this will simply insert the list of accounts as a queueable job.
+  //this will simply insert the list of accounts as a queueable job.
+  AsyncDml.insertList(listAccountToInsert, false );

 ### Insert list with callbackMethod
-  AsyncDml.insertList(listAccountToInsert, null, 'AsyncDmlExtension.callbackMethod');//this will simply insert the list of accounts as a queueable job.
-After the DML operation AsyncDmlExtension.callbackMethod() method is invoked.
+  //this will simply insert the list of accounts as a queueable job.
+  //After the DML operation AsyncDmlExtension.callbackMethod() method is invoked.
+  AsyncDml.insertList(listAccountToInsert, null, 'AsyncDmlExtension.callbackMethod');

 ###### NOTE

-    callback mehtod can be any method in a class which implements `Callable interface`.
+  - callback method can be any method in a class which implements `Callable interface`.
 Check `AsyncDmlExtension` class for example.

 ### Insert list with chained queueable job

-  AsyncDmlHelper chainedJob = new AsyncDmlHelper(new List<Sobject>{accountToUpsert}, 'upsert', null, null, null);
+  //create a queueable job to be chained AsyncDmlHelper chainedJob = new AsyncDmlHelper(new List<SObject>{accountToUpsert}, 'upsert', null, null, null);

-  AsyncDml.insertList(listAccountToInsert, null, null, chainedJob);//this will insert the list of Accounts, & once the insert is finished, it will enqueue the upsert operation.
+  //this will insert the list of Accounts, & once the insert is finished
+  //it will enqueue the upsert operation.
+  AsyncDml.insertList(listAccountToInsert, null, null, chainedJob);

 ### NOTE